rxxsta/25daysofchristmas/challenges/day5_OSINT.md

 3. `sudo python3 sherlock.py JLolax1` (searches social media for JLolax1)

-### finding her social media account
+### Finding her social media account

 There is a couple of duds, but it looks like Lola has a twitter!

 ![twitter](https://i.imgur.com/bLLhMTo.png)

-She has her birthday in her bio
+She has her birthday in her bio.

+## Challenge 2: Lola's occupation

+It's also in her bio.